|

 Finspan: 13 feet

-The Jupiter A was the first adaptation of the Redstone MRBM used for testing certain components which would be incorporated into the Jupiter IRBM.
+The Jupiter A was the first adaptation of the Redstone MRBM used for testing

-Although it could correctly be classified as a Redstone, the Army Ballistic Missile Agency (ABMA) named the vehicle Jupiter A to more closely associate it with its Jupiter missile development program.
+Missile Agency (ABMA) named the vehicle Jupiter A to more closely associate it

-This was primarily due to increasing competition for launch dates at Cape Canaveral.
-Out of necessity, certain programs were given priority over others when launch dates were selected.
+This was primarily due to increasing competition for launch dates at

 With the exception of its name, the Jupiter A was identical to the Redstone MRBM.
 In fact, Jupiter A flights served an important dual purpose.
 In addition to serving as a test vehicle for Jupiter missile hardware, Jupiter A flights yielded valuable information on Redstone missile performance.
 At the time, Redstone was still in the development stage and had yet to be deployed.